SRILAKSHMI-30/Automobile_Sales_Analysis/README.md

 ---

-## 🚀 How to Use
-1. Open the dashboard in **Power BI / Tableau / Excel**.
-2. Explore filters by **Category, Region, Year, and State**.
-3. Compare profitability trends across years and regions.
-4. Use state-level insights to identify high-performing markets.

----

 ## 📌 Applications
 - Monitoring automobile sales performance
 - Identifying profitable regions and categories
 - Tracking customer ratings for quality improvement
 - Strategic planning for revenue growth and market expansion

----

-## 📧 Contact
-For queries or collaboration, please connect via **LinkedIn** or raise issues on **GitHub**.